golang/vscode-go/docs/debugging.md

 In addition to [VS Code variables], you can make use of [snippets] when editing the launch configuration in `launch.json`.

-When you type `go` in the `launch.json` file, you will see snippet suggestions for debugging a given test function or the current file or package.
+When you type `go` in the `launch.json` file, you will see snippet suggestions for debugging the current file or package or a given test function.

 Below are the available sample configurations: